anamnavi/PowerShellGet/help/Set-PSResourceRepository.md

 PS C:\> $arrayOfHashtables = @{Name = "PSGallery"; Trusted = $True},@{Name = "PoshTestGallery"; URL = "c:/code/testdir"}

-PS C:\> Set-PSResourceRepository -Repositories $arrayOfHashtables -PassThru
+PS C:\> Set-PSResourceRepository -Repository $arrayOfHashtables -PassThru
         Name             Url                                          Trusted   Priority
         ----             ---                                          -------   --------
         PSGallery        https://www.powershellgallery.com/api/v2        True         50
         PoshTestGallery  file:///c:/code/testdir                        False         50
 ```

 This example first checks for all registered repositories.
-We wish to set the properties for multiple repositories at once (i.e the PSGallery and PoshTestGallery repositories), so we run Set-PSResourceRepository with the `-Repositories` parameter.
+We wish to set the properties for multiple repositories at once (i.e the PSGallery and PoshTestGallery repositories), so we run Set-PSResourceRepository with the `-Repository` parameter.
 This parameter takes an array of hashtables, where each hashtable contains information for a repository we wish to set information for.
 We also use the `-PassThru` parameter to see the changed repositories.

 ## PARAMETERS